-For the small town of Bethesda, Maryland, that same stop-action movie would seem less like froth and more like a volcanic eruption.
+For the small town of Bethesda, Maryland, that same stop-action movie would seem less like froth and more like an instant come and gone.
 Over the course of the past half-century, the landscape of Bethesda has changed completely and irrevocably.
 Tiny shops and cement factories have given way to fancy restaurants and upmarket chain stores.

 But, watch that stop-action film again, and keep your eye fixed on the part of the movie that remains constant.
 Keep watching the one shop that moves just twice in over 75 years — each time, only a few blocks away.
 Keep watching the stream of customers going in with their children in tow, and leaving as silver-haired retirees — their children fully grown and helping them across the now busy streets of Bethesda.

 For almost 100 years, this small business has been a beacon of stability for the otherwise ever-changing landscape in Washington, Maryland and Virginia.
-Founded by a first-generation Italian American, Fortuna’s is still in the hands of the Fortuna family and (we are very lucky to be able to say) some of our life-long friends.
+Founded by the son of immigrants — a first-generation Italian American, Fortuna’s is still run by the Fortuna family and (we are very lucky to be able to say) some of our life-long friends.

 Come and see us.
 Bring us your shoes, your handbags, your luggage, your leather.
 We will extend its life and value for you and do everything we can to make sure you keep coming back when you need us.
 We’re in the business of spreading trust — in our community and in each other.
 We are in the business of life-extension, of stability and hope.

-As our founder, my Grandfather, had emblazoned on his stationery seventy five years ago: We save soles.
+As our founder, my grandfather, Joseph W. Fortuna had emblazoned on his stationery seventy five years ago: We save soles.